cancerevo/AmpliconPE/README.md

 # AmpliconPE
 Extracts DNA barcodes from Paired-End (PE) amplicon sequencing using Smith Waterman alignments

-## Why use AmpliconPE for your barcoding project?
+## Why use AmpliconPE for barcode extraction?

 From [Johnson et al 2022][1]:
 > Extracting barcodes from the sequencing reads may appear as a trivial problem at first glance, given that the structure of the read is known by design.